 It might sound scary, but remember that those people are your people.
 Managing your emotions will be complicated if you’re engaging yourself with toxic people.
 It’ll be chaotic and messy.
 Strong affiliated emotions like anger, resentment, rage, revenge, and the like will soon consume you if the people you associate with are people who only know how to hurt and manipulate you.

 As cliche as it may sound, people need to learn how to cut off these toxic relationships in their lives.
 Protecting their peace should be their topmost priority.
 Managing emotions would be much easier if the people around you were willing to defend yours.
 People should never stay in a relationship where it only costs their peace.
 Emotions are vulnerable too.
 They’re easily affected and provoked; that’s why it should be taken care of by surrounding yourself with kind and grateful people.

 5. Seek Professional Help

 Asking for help to maintain our mental and emotional well-being should be more appreciated and considered brave for a person to do.
-Because these kinds of topics are usually stigmatized by society, people who are suffering are now scared to seek help.
+Because these topics are usually stigmatized by society, people suffering are now scared to seek help.
 It’s brave of them to finally acknowledge that their emotions are something they can’t handle alone anymore, and that’s okay.